s-bose/arrest/docs/getting-started.md

     user.post("/profile/123/comments/456") # all 4 would work
     ```

-    However if it contains specific paths from `/profile`, then you need to specify the sub-resource name of the specific `profile` with a trailing slash
+    However if it contains specific paths from `/profile`, then you need to specify the sub-resource name of the specific `profile`

     ```python
     Resource(